fnune/fnune.github.io/_posts/2021-01-28-space-between-items-with-and-without-flexbox-gap.markdown

   <div class="box box--bad">These are a few of my favorite things</div>
 </div>

-...it's close, but the items all have the same width.

-Here's another attempt with `grid-auto-flow: column` and `white-space: nowrap`:
+Here's another attempt with `grid-auto-flow: column` and `white-space: nowrap` which unfortunately no longer features auto-wrapping columns:

 <div class="boxes boxes--flexible-grid boxes--flex-exclusive-grid-auto-flow">
   <div class="box box--bad">Raindrops on roses</div>